 Many molecules show temperature-dependent NMR spectra.
 The analysis of these spectra provides information about themodynamic data.

 GEMNMR and XNMR support the simulation of these spectra.
-I developed GEMNMR during my diploma thesis, XNMR during my PhD thesis in the research group Kreiter at the Technical University of Kaiserslautern, Germany.
+I developed GEMNMR in 1990 during my diploma thesis, XNMR in the early 90's during my PhD thesis in the research group Kreiter at the Technical University of Kaiserslautern, Germany.

 XNMR is shareware for the X-Window-System (X11), capable of simulating exchange-broadened NMR spectra of molecules with up to nine chemical configurations.
 XNMR further supports up to a certain degree the processing of experimental data obtained with Bruker NMR spectrometers.
 Some basic features of XNMR are: